Home › For Patients › I-SPY Trials › Post June 23, 2022

 The I-SPY 2 Trial measures biomarkers (characteristics of your tumor) to learn as much as possible about your breast cancer and how it responds to treatment.
 A small part of your tumor will be collected by biopsy.
 Part of this biopsy will be used for molecular testing.
 These tests may give you and your doctor more information about your tumor, which will help with planning your treatment.
 As you learned in the videos above, I-SPY 2 is using a new biomarker called the Response Predictive Subtype (RPS).
 RPS helps predict if your tumor may respond to immune oncology drugs or other types of drugs, such as PARP inhibitors.
 (Use the NIH Dictionary of Cancer Terms at the bottom of the page to learn more about PARP inhibitors).
 This also enables you to have a greater chance of being treated with a drug that is targeted to your tumor’s biology.

-Please watch these two videos to better understand how your breast cancer is evaluated and treated on the I-SPY 2 Trial.
+Please watch these three videos to better understand how your breast cancer is evaluated and treated on the I-SPY 2 Trial.

 Introduction to the I-SPY 2 Trial